stratagyn/hedgerow/readme.md

 # `hedgerow`

 `hedgerow` is a small library written in TypeScript for constructing polymorphic functions on constrained sequences of arguments.
 These sequences of arguments being referred to as *hedges* or *hedge variables*.
 This means all parameters have a `range` property and all functions on these parameters are functions on sequences of arrays.
+Refer to the [documentation](https://github.com/stratagyn/hedgerow/blob/master/documentation.pdf) for further guidance and examples.

 ### Installation

 ```
 npm install hedgerow
 ```

-Documentation can be found in `documentation.pdf`.

 ### A First Example: